djmunoz/obliquity_inference/README.rst

    columns = ['Vsini','dVsini','Veq','dVeq_plus','dVeq_minus']

 (where the equatorial velocity values are obtained from the measurements of stellar radius and rotation period -- see above).

-For a collection of stars, you can either save all the inclination posteriors PDFs, or simply save *V*:sub:`eq` (with 68% confidence intervals) and recompute the inclination PDF using the analytic approximation.
+If your
+ CSV file has slightly different columns names, specify them in the columns kewyord below.

 .. code:: python

-   cosi_vals, cosipdf = obl.compute_cosipdf_from_dataframe(df[columns])
+   cosi_vals, cosipdf = obl.compute_cosipdf_from_dataframe(df, columns=columns)

+ where :cosivals is

 Combining MULTIPLE *cosI* PDFs to perform hierarchical Bayesian inference on the "concentration" parameter